TCollective/tgames-back/README.md

 # tgames-back

-Want to bring back those flash game's golder era of windows xp, with new learners, providing the oportunity to code with healthy conventions of contributing and stay in community.
+Want to bring back those flash game's golden era of Windows XP, with new learners, providing the opportunity to code with healthy conventions of contributing and staying in the community.

 ## Contribution Guideline:
 [CONTRIBUTING.md](CONTRIBUTING.md)